acg/alangrow.com/content/blog/slippery-device-names.html.md

 But we're not quite there yet.
 Armed with `ebsnvme-id`, you can create symlinks like `/dev/nvme1n1 -> /dev/xvdb`, but how and when you should you do this?

 The `/dev` directory gets populated anew via `udev` during boot.
-So there's a right time to do this, and there are many wrong times to do this — too early or too late in the boot process.
+So there's a right time to do this, and there are many wrong times to do this.
 My first attempt via `/etc/rc.local` failed horribly.
 It ran too late.

-Eventually I came around to the idea of using `udev`, and I learned via this [nice udev primer](http://www.reactivated.net/writing_udev_rules.html) that udev rules can be flexible in the extreme.
-Not only can you do pattern matching on device names, but you can even run an external program that figures out how to rename a device.
-This culminated in the following magical one liner in `70-persistent-storage-ebsnvme.rules` under `/etc/udev/rules.d/`:
+Eventually I came around to the idea of using `udev`, and I learned from this [nice udev primer](http://www.reactivated.net/writing_udev_rules.html) that udev rules can be flexible in the extreme.
+You can pattern match on device names.
+You can also run an external program that figures out how to rename a device.
+This culminated in the following magical one liner:

 ```sh
 KERNEL=="nvme[0-9]*n1", PROGRAM="ebsnvme-namer %k", SYMLINK+="%c"
 ```

-You'll notice that this file doesn't hardcode any device names.
-So it's safe to include in a portable machine image.
-This creates `/dev` symlinks that look like this in my case:
+Save this to `70-persistent-ebsnvme.rules` under `/etc/udev/rules.d/`.
+You'll notice it doesn't hardcode any device names, so it's safe to include in a portable machine image.
+It creates `/dev` symlinks that look like:

 ```text
 lrwxrwxrwx 1 root root 7 Dec  9 14:34 xvda1 -> nvme0n1